prabhkaur00/dsc204a-f25/syllabus.md

   - Sign-up: [Spreadsheet](https://docs.google.com/spreadsheets/d/1NawbzzFapaUqaaldwgHx3CVxjRZyWxeq94F40N-pF-Y/edit?usp=sharing)
   - Template: [Overleaf latex template](https://www.overleaf.com/read/tfpkfgxxpgyd#91f059)
   - Submission: Submit a pull request to [course website repo](https://github.com/hao-ai-lab/dsc204a-f25) for review.
-  - Due: 11:59 pm PT of the day 10 days from the lecture
+  - Due: 11:59 pm PT of the day 10 days from the lecture you scribe

 ### Reading Summary
 Starting from the second week, the instructor/TA team will provide one required reading and multiple optional readings prior to each lecture.
 The required readings for this class are compulsory.
 The optional readings are highly recommended.